-Sartre, J.P.
+Sartre, Jean-Paul.
 Being and Nothingness, Part Three Ch.
 2 (K. Morris [2008], Sartre, ch.
-5 may be useful background).
+5 may be useful background)

-Merleau-Ponty, M. The Phenomenology of Perception, Part One (K. Morris [2012], Starting with Merleau-Ponty, ch.
-3, may be useful background).
+Merleau-Ponty, Maurice.
+The Phenomenology of Perception, Part One (Katherine Morris [2012], Starting with Merleau-Ponty, ch.
+3, may be useful background)

-Bourdieu, P. Outline of a Theory of Practice, Ch.
-2.
+Bourdieu, Pierre.
+Outline of a Theory of Practice, Ch.
+2. Of more general interest, see also his Masculine Domination, Stanford University Press: Stanford (2001).